 - The SPI Podcast: On a few of my sessions on the SPI podcast, I’ve mentioned Bluehost as the hosting provider that I use.
 To make it easy for listeners to use my affiliate link, I created a short link using the Pretty Link plugin which make my affiliate link on audio much easier to remember.

-- My Resources Page: This is second most visited page that is clicked on in my navigation menu (My Income Reports is first).
+- My Resources Page: This is the second most visited page from the navigation menu (My Income Reports is first).
 Here, I include products that I’ve used during my online journey that have helped me get to where I’m at today.

 So Where Exactly Are My Commissions Coming From?